dbenders1/rohmpc/src/README.md

     ```
     In the [mpc_solver](./catkin_ws/src/mpc/mpc_solver) package, this will generate a directory *falcon* in the [include](./catkin_ws/src/mpc/mpc_solver/include/mpc_solver/) and [src](./catkin_ws/src/mpc/mpc_solver/src) directories and a file *cmake_globalvars.cmake* in the [src](./catkin_ws/src/mpc/mpc_solver/src) directory.

 7. After generating the solver, you can build the catkin workspace inside the Docker container.
-To do this, run the following command in the *build* pane of the tmux session (by pressing `arrow-up`):
+To do this, run the following command in the *build* window of the tmux session (by pressing `arrow-up`):
     ```bash
     catkin build agiros
     ```